vanus-labs/vanus/deploy/test/README.md

-# How to deploy Vanus to Tencent Cloud
+# How to deploy Vanus for Testing